Geometry of Quantum Logic Gates: Phasor Representation of Quantum Gates

 This geometric perspective reveals that quantum computation can be viewed as the controlled navigation of a point (or wavefunction) on a high-dimensional torus, where gates correspond to carefully engineered flows and deformations.
-The topological properties of \(\mathbb{T}^{2N}\)—such as its nontrivial fundamental group \(\pi_1(\mathbb{T}^{2N}) = \mathbb{Z}^{2N}\)—underlie the robustness of quantum phases and enable topological error correction schemes \cite{Hatcher,Pachos}.
-Furthermore, the restriction to \(|z| = 1\) isolates the essential phase degrees of freedom, providing a minimal yet complete description of qubit dynamics in terms of classical-like phase space trajectories.
-5mm This representation is particularly useful for analyzing: Phase coherence properties of quantum states, topological features of quantum circuits, and semiclassical limits where phase dynamics dominate.
+The topological properties of $\mathbb{T}^{2N}$, such as its nontrivial fundamental group $\pi_1(\mathbb{T}^{2N}) = \mathbb{Z}^{2N}$, underlie the robustness of quantum phases and enable topological error correction schemes~\cite{Hatcher,Pachos}.
+The winding numbers $(n_{a_1}, n_{b_1}, \dots, n_{a_N}, n_{b_N}) \in \mathbb{Z}^{2N}$ classify distinct homotopy classes of trajectories, providing topological invariants that can be used for error detection.
+A computational error corresponds to an unintended change in winding numbers, which can be detected through interference measurements.
+Furthermore, the restriction to $|z| = 1$ isolates the essential phase degrees of freedom, providing a minimal yet complete description of qubit dynamics in terms of classical-like phase space trajectories.
+This representation is particularly useful for analyzing phase coherence properties of quantum states, topological features of quantum circuits, semiclassical limits where phase dynamics dominate, and geometric phases (Berry phases) accumulated during computation.
 The unit magnitude constraint $|z| = 1$ effectively projects the full Segal-Bargmann space onto its boundary, capturing the essential phase information while eliminating redundant amplitude degrees of freedom.
 This provides a minimal representation sufficient for describing all quantum computational processes within the physical subspace.